mehrain/mehrain.github.io/_tabs/about.md

 Previously, I worked as a network coax engineer at VodafoneZiggo through a subcontractor.
 However, I realized that network engineering (in its physical form) wasn't my passion, which led me to embark on a coding journey.
 With great enthusiasm, I am actively learning and improving my abilities, eager to embrace the best practices in the field.
 I hope someday to be in a envoirment where i can work with gifted people and learn from them.

 Currently, I am enrolled in a coding bootcamp called Boot.dev to further develop my skills in these areas.
 Boot.dev provides structured learning, mentorship, and hands-on projects to enhance my programming abilities.
-You can check out my profile on [boot.dev](https://www.boot.dev/u/mehrain) to learn more about my progress.
+You can check out my progression and earned certificates on [boot.dev](https://www.boot.dev/u/mehrain) to learn more about my progress.

 If you are interested in tracking my progress, feel free to visit my [GitHub profile](https://github.com/mehrain).